deconst/deconst-docs/running/architecture.rst

     repository` as a source of truth for performing the association.

   content service
-    Service that accepts submissions and queries for the most recent page content associated with a specific :term:`content ID`.
+    Service that accepts submissions and queries for the most recent :term:`metadata envelope` associated with a specific :term:`content ID`.
 Content submitted here will have its structure validated and indexed.

   layout service
     Given a :term:`presented URL`, return the Handlebars template that should be used to render the